 I could say the same thing about active humbuckers or any humbuckers that sound sharper.

-Dunlop Jazz III is a standard.
+Dunlop Jazz III is a great set for this:

 But anything similar can work.